Jesse-0x/Jesse-0x.github.io/source/_posts/Docker.md

 ### Build

-And now can build the image use `docker image build .`
+And now can build the image using `docker image build .`

-And now use `docker image ls` to see the image you just build.
+And now use `docker image ls` to see the image you just built.

 ### Run